PROFILE

 in economic and military aid from the Soviet

-Union and conducted most of its trade with the
+Union and conducted most of its trade with that

 Economic Assistance countries.
 However, Soviet

-and East bloc economic aid ceased after the
+and East bloc economic aid declined during the

 breakup of the Soviet Union.